Are you feeling really tired of changing your baby’s sheets every single morning because she always pees through her diaper at night?

 In adults, ADH levels are increased overnight so you’re not constantly running to the bathroom all night long.

-But generally baby’s ADH levels are lower and urine production stays high all night long.
-If your baby has lower ADH levels and a particularly full bladder, he’s much more likely to leak through his diaper before morning.
+But generally babies’ ADH levels are lower and urine production stays high all night long.
+If your baby has lower ADH levels and a particularly full bladder, they’re much more likely to leak through their diaper before morning.

 Stomach sleeping also increases the odds of leaking through diapers overnight.

 Stomach sleeping seems to put pressure in different places on your baby’s diaper and increases the odds of your baby peeing through their diaper.